LISTEN TO MY LATEST PODCAST EPISODE

 How to Review a Garment Sample: Step-by-Step Checklist

 If you’re a fashion designer, you know the mix of excitement and anticipation while waiting for your garment sample.
 After pouring your heart into designing a garment, you want the final product to turn out as you envisioned.
-The reality is, it’s not always that easy.
+The reality is, it’s not always easy.
+A lot of things can go wrong in the sampling stage, including problems with fit, construction, and materials.

-Overview of the Garment Sampling Process in the Fashion Industry
+Overview of the Garment Sampling Process in Fashion

 Sample-making involves creating prototypes (also called protos, apparel samples, fit samples, or development samples – check the different types of garment samples here!) before full-scale production begins.